GliderGeek/pocket2rm/README.md

 ## Reinstall

-If for soem reason you need/want to reinstall completly pocket2rm:
+If for some reason you need/want to reinstall pocket2rm completely :

 - remove the file $HOME/.pocket2rm
 - remove the folder called `pocket` on your remarkable